 Those who believe that there is no connection between the stars and stripes on the Washington coat of arms and the Stars and Stripes make a great deal of the fact that on a coat of arms the stars are not stars.
 They are "mullets" - i.e., the rotating spurs on the bottom of boots worn by knights.
 Nothing to do with the white stars on the Stars and Stripes signifying a "new constellation".
 Well, my research on coats of arms produces some information that hoists these purists on their own petard:

 - The small holes in the center of the mullets, around which the spur would revolve, appear in the earliest versions of the Washington coat of arms but not usually in later versions.
-What was once proudly claimed by a knight wearing armor as a spur evolved into a center-less star.
+What was once proudly claimed by a knight wearing armor as a spur evolved into an unpierced mullet.

-- A French heraldry book at the British Library puts mullets in the class of "estoiles" and says that they are always, unless specified in the blazon otherwise, six-pointed in France and eight-pointed in Germany.
+- A French heraldry book at the British Library puts mullets in the class of estoiles (these days the word estoile refers to the wavy six-pointed star) and says that they are always, unless specified in the blazon otherwise, six-pointed in France and eight-pointed in Germany.

 - That would mean in Norman England, a mullet would properly be a six-pointed, as it was in the earliest versions of the Washington Coat of Arms, in the fourth volume of the history of Durham County in the British Library.

-- Somewhere early in the Washington family's history the mullet became five-pointed (or with five "rayons" in the French heraldic vernacular).
-This change was called "revolutionary" in one of the books I consulted.
-Later, the hole in the center indicating a mullet was dropped.
+- Somewhere early in the Washington family's early history the mullet became five-pointed (or with five "rayons" in the French heraldic vernacular).
+This change was called "revolutionary" in one of the books I consulted, possibly only tongue in chief, but perhaps with a significant meaning.